tsam

 Detailed examples

-A first example shows the capabilites of tsam as jupyter notebook.
+A quickstart example shows the capabilities of tsam as a Jupyter notebook.

-A second example shows in more detail how to access the relevant aggregation results required for paramtrizing e.g. an optimization.
+A second example shows in more detail how to access the relevant aggregation results required for parameterizing e.g. an optimization.

 The example time series are based on a department publication and the test reference years of the DWD.